wprig/wprig/README.md

 WP Rig uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
 To take advantage of this feature, configure the `browserSync` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
 The `proxyURL` value is the URL to the live version of your local site.

 ### Enabling HTTPS
 In order to enable HTTPS with BrowserSync, you must supply a valid certificate and key with the Subject Alternative Name of `localhost`.
-Common Name has been deprecated since 2000 ([details](https://www.chromestatus.com/features/4981025180483584)).

-WP Rig can generate a key and certificate valid for `localhost` for you with the command `npm run generateCert`.
-The key and certificates will be saved as `BrowserSync/wp-rig-browser-sync-key.key`, `BrowserSync/wp-rig-browser-sync-root-cert.crt` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory.
+If needed, WP Rig can generate a key and certificate valid for `localhost` for you with the command `npm run generateCert`.

-To use the generated key and certificate across multiple projects copy `BrowserSync/wp-rig-browser-sync-key.key`, `BrowserSync/wp-rig-browser-sync-root-cert.crt` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory to a global location, such as your home directory, uncomment and update the `keyPath` and `certPath` values in `dev/config/themeConfig.js` with the absolute paths for the key and certificate.

-Then in future WP Rig projects you can simply set `https` to `true` and uncomment and update `keyPath` and `certPath` in `dev/config/themeConfig.js` with the paths of your existing key and certificate files rather than generating new ones for each project.
-Note that the certificate must be signed with an accompanying CA certificate and both certificates need to be trusted.

-If you leave `keyPath` and `certPath` commented out then the default paths of `BrowserSync/wp-rig-browser-sync-key.key` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory will be used.
-Once you have a key and certificate update `https` to `true` in `dev/config/themeConfig.js`.

-In addition, to disable SSL certificate warnings in the browser you will need to trust the certificate and CA certificate.

-    * For macOS
-        1. Open Keychain Access.
-        2. Drag the certificate file, which if using `npm run generateCert` to generate the certificates is saved to `BrowserSync/wp-rig-browser-sync-cert.crt`, into KeyChain access.
-        3. Double click on the new `WP Rig` certificate in the list, might also be labelled `localhost`.
-        4. Expand the `trust` menu.
-        5. Change the `When using this certificate:` setting to `Always Trust`.
-        6. Close the certificate dialogue.
-            * You may be prompted for your computer password to save the setting.
-            * If not, close the window and you will receive the prompt.
-        7. Repeat steps 3 through 6 for any other certificates.

-Note that these steps only need to be done once for each key and certificate.
-The generated key and certificates expire after 5 years, at which point you will need to generate new ones and follow the steps above again.
+For more information, and instructions, visit the [BrowserSync wiki page](https://github.com/wprig/wprig/wiki/BrowserSync).

 ### gulp
 WP Rig uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.